Last Updated on May 25, 2021 by Melissa S.

 If you have read my earlier post all about beauty downshifts, you will know that I have taken inspiration from grocery downshifting and applied it to my beauty products.
 However, a little luxury now and again never did anyone any harm and let’s face it, I think everyone has their own “swear-by” items that are worth paying extra for.
-So, if you can get them at discount, even better!
+So, if you can save money on luxury beauty items, even better!

 Obviously with gift sets all contents vary, and sometimes there can be some that fall short of the mark in terms of value, so it is always worth doing your homework and checking the product sizes and price per ml when sold separately.

 I do love my Boots Advantage card and make a special effort of saving up all my points each year to use in the post Christmas sales.
 When combining this method with the one above, you can pick up products for even less – or practically free!

 I also make sure that I maximise my points by checking the Boots app – there are often offers on there that you simple ‘load’ onto your card by clicking on the app, and the best thing is, they are stackable too.
 So for example, if there was an offer to receive 200 points when spending over £20, 50 points when buying any hair dye and 100 points for buying a No 7 product, you could receive all of these points on the purchase of, for example, a £7.50 hair dye and a £13 No7 mascara.